viamrobotics/docs/docs/fleet/_index.md

 ## Security

-The **SECURITY** tab allows you to access and exchange the **Robot Part Secret Keys** of your robot.
+Your robot and the Viam app communicate securely by using unique secrets.

-A robot part secret is a unique secret used by the robot to communicate with the cloud.
+The **SECURITY** tab allows you to access and change the **Robot Part Secret Keys** of your robot.

 ![The SECURITY tab of a robot`s page noting the Robot Part Secret Keys drop-down menu, with the clipboard icon on the far right and the Generate Key button underneath the drop-down.](img/app-usage/robot-part-secret-keys-drop-down.png)